Relintai/pandemonium_engine_docs/03_usage/18_editor/04_using_the_web_editor.md

 # Using the Web editor

-Since Pandemonium 3.3, there is a `Web editor` you can use to work on new or existing projects.

 Note: The web editor is in a preliminary stage.
 While its feature set may be sufficient for educational purposes, it is currently **not recommended for production work**.
 See limitations below.